Dora-H/Money-Saving-Evaluation/README.md

 ## Run codes
 #### 1. Call the main finction to work, start.
-##### enter user's name if entering invalid name, which includes punctuations or whitespace, the code will request user to re-enter till entering a valid name to run next.
+##### enter user's name if entering invalid name, which includes punctuations or whitespace, codes will request user to re-enter till entering a valid name to run next.
     while True:
             username = input('請輸入您的名字: ')
             for i in username: